can3p/wave-research/README.md

 amplitude.
 My guess is that they should be even sharper if we take a derivative.

+After extensive search I stumbled upon the excellent [talk][8] by Anna Wszeborowska where she did much more then I needed, and one of the comments had a [link][9] to the repo.
+Basically she implemented threshold based detection using FFT which I remember nothing about except the name.
+I was worried that the example is in python and depends on numpy which has no comparable library in common lisp land, but fortunately not that much was needed - FFT by itself and hann window function, both were provided by [bordeaux-fft][10] library.

+Now the task is to port this code to common lisp and tie the code to the microphone. not the test audio file.

 [1]: https://github.com/can3p/wave-research/blob/master/jumps.wav
 [2]: https://github.com/filonenko-mikhail/cl-portaudio
 [3]: https://github.com/RobBlackwell/cl-wav